Exclusive: Vintage Radio Shack

 Tags: , , , , , , ,

 Just how did they keep time before the invention of gears and springs?
-You may be thinking sundials and hour-glasses, but you’d be wrong.
+You may be thinking sundials and hourglasses, but you’d be wrong.
 Here’s a video on how it was actually done.

 This is just plain cool, no matter who you are.
 I can only imagine the amount of video editing involved.
-It’s quite the insane project, but it puts a smile on the face.
+It’s quite an insane project, but it puts a smile on the face.
 Of course, the real question is: Who would buy this?
 And does it have to be an old man?
 Can we have one with Strippers?

 Via: GEEK